Last Updated on 02-09-2023

-Step 3 : Apply for a student visa at the Republic of China (Taiwan) embassy in your country
+Step 3 : Apply for a student visa at TECO – the Republic of China (Taiwan) embassy

-When you have received the approved number from the Mandarin Training Center and gathered all the necessary documents, then and only then can you proceed to the Republic of China (Taiwan) embassy in your country to apply for the student visa.
+When you have obtained all of the necessary documents, you can go to the Republic of China (Taiwan) embassy in your country to apply for a student visa.

 When you have gathered all the documents, take them to any one of the (preferably the closest) Republic of China (Taiwan) embassies in your country and they will apply for the student visa on your behalf.
 Ensure to call the embassy before your trip to confirm that all your documents are prepared according to their regulations.

 If the visa application is successful, the embassy will contact you to notify you of the result.
 Feel free to contact the embassy if you do not hear from them.
 If you do not know where the Republic of China (Taiwan) embassy is located in your country, use the link below to search for their location and contact information.

 Step 4: Booking a 0+7 hotel and flight ticket